 Let’s take a look at Hudson Related’s Shops On Main for a January 2020 update.
 Four months ago, David Kramer gave a rosy public presentation, but the reality doesn’t match the promises.
-Here’s the view today.
+And now, at mid-year, it’s worse.

 Reporting by David Stone